 Any parent involved in a child custody contest in which the opposing party is one of Jehovah's Witnesses should be wary of any entity performing work related to the lawsuit which has Jehovah's Witness Employees or subcontractors who might be able to access your confidential information.

-We suggest that visitors to this webpage first take the time to visit and browse or even read our WATCHTOWER SOCIETY SPIES & SECRET AGENTS webpage before you start studying this webpage.
+We suggest that visitors to this webpage first take the time to visit, browse, read, and even study our WATCHTOWER SOCIETY SPIES & SECRET AGENTS webpage before you start reading this webpage.
 Having a feel for life "behind the scenes" inside the WatchTower Cult and its local Congregations of Jehovah's Witnesses will give readers a greater appreciation for and better understanding of the Jehovah's Witnesses related Breach of Medical Confidentiality cases and other types of Jehovah's Witnesses related Breach of Confidentiality cases posted on this webpage.

 JEHOVAH'S WITNESS ELDER ET AL v.
 FORMER BANK EMPLOYER was a 2013-17 Trinidad "employment - wrongful termination" lawsuit which well illustrates the audacity and warped mindset of Jehovah's Witnesses to those unfamiliar with the WatchTower Cult and its Jehovah's Witness followers.
 Readers should bear in mind that it was this Jehovah's Witness ELDER himself who filed this lawsuit, and it was this JW Elder himself who did so fully knowing that his illegal-immoral-unethical actions would be made public, and would be made subject to the scrutiny of not only the Trinidad courts, but eventually would be made subject to the scrutiny of the entire world.